xJkit/saga-counter-example/README.md

-# Run Saga by example from scratch: `create-react-app`
+# Run Saga by example

+Run saga by examples from scratch based on official [create-react-app](https://github.com/facebookincubator/create-react-app).